tensorflow/mlir-hlo/stablehlo/docs/spec.md

 // %result: [5, 13, 20]
 ```

-## collective_permute
+### collective_permute

-### Semantics
+#### Semantics

-Within each process group in the StableHLO grid, sends the value of the
+Within each process group in the StableHLO process grid, sends the value of the
 `operand` tensor from the source process to the target process and produces a
 `result` tensor.

-The operation splits the StableHLO grid into `process_groups` as follows:
+The operation splits the StableHLO process grid into `process_groups` as
+follows:

 * `channel_id <= 0`,
   `cross_replica(replica_groups)`.